 Sea fishing from the shore can be carried out from a huge different variety of marks and venues.
 While some (such as sandy beaches and sheltered harbours) are relatively safe, others (such as rock fishing from an exposed or remote rock mark) are very dangerous and require a wide range of safety precautions to be taken in order for anglers to have a fishing session which is both productive and safe.

 - When fishing a rock mark or any exposed position it is always best to fish there for the first time with someone who knows the area and has local knowledge.
 Never fish a new area for the first time at night when it is much easier to get into trouble and harder to get help or raise the alarm.

 - There are many fishing marks where it is possible to get cut off by the tide – fishing from a rock mark can see water rush in behind anglers, and the same can happen on big open beaches.
 Always research a mark before fishing it (and visit it if possible) and always keep an eye on the tide.
 Many anglers have become engrossed in fishing to the extent that they have lost track of the tide and found themselves cut off and in serious trouble.

 - Be aware of the difference that spring and neap tides have on a mark.
 A rock mark that is exposed and can be fished from on a neap tide can be completely submerged on a bigger spring tide.

 - Anglers should think about they are going to get to a fishing mark.
-While a particular spot can be perfectly fishable it can be dangerous to walk along rock ledges or weed covered rocks to reach it.
+While a particular spot can be perfectly fishable it can be dangerous to walk along rock ledges or weed-covered rocks to reach it.

-- Many advice guides state that anglers should always let someone back home know what time they will be back and raise the alarm if they do not return with twenty minutes of their return time.
+- Many advice guides state that anglers should always let someone back home know what time they will be back and raise the alarm if they do not return with twenty minutes or so of their stated return time.
 This is a good idea and mobile phones allow anglers to easily change their return time if the fishing is good.